tr1ten/Sinpie/README.md

 ## What is Sinpie?
-Sinpie is a simple maketplace which index products from several online stores.
-It is purely non profitable and we don't make use of any affialiate link in our redirects.
+Sinpie is a simple marketplace that index products from several online stores.
+It is purely nonprofit and we don't make use of any affiliate link in our redirects.
 ## Set up

 First install the npm dependencies: